a-fink/react-flags-project/README.md

 - Add search functionality to the single country view
 - Store last search parameters used on main page so when back button is clicked the same results display
 - Store light mode / dark mode choice so it will be preserved upon refresh / redirect
+- Test page accessability and add additional features for a more accessible design
 - Explore additional styling libraries such as Bootstrap, Sass, or Tailwind

 ### Acknowledgements